webplatform/docs/css/properties/position/index.md

 |LiveURL=http://jsfiddle.net/58ybJ/1/
 }}{{Single Example
 |Language=CSS
-|Description=While the .long-scrollable section os scrolled down, the .nav-fixed stays fixed on top of the viewport.
+|Description=While the .long-scrollable section is scrolled down, the .nav-fixed stays fixed at the top of the viewport.
 |Code=.long-scrollable {
     border: 2px dotted #999;
     height: 2000px;